Celebration International Church (Philippines)

-Celebration International Church is a Pentecostal international church, a Born again denomination affiliated with the Christian Conference of Asia.
+Celebration International Church is a Pentecostal international church, a denomination affiliated with the Christian Conference of Asia.
 This fellowship is located in Cagayan de Oro, Philippines.
-The church’s senior pastor, Alex Eduave, began the church in 2000.
-After 5 years, the center later merged with attendance of 735 people.
+The church's senior pastor, Alex Eduave, started the church in 2000.
+After 5 years, the center attracted 735 people to services.

 Leadership

-This international Pentecost congregation in Cagayan de Oro is a mother church comprising 4 tributary affiliated churches.
-The Principal companionship constellation has a member of about 200 people, giving it the highest attendance for a Pentecostal church in the city.
+It is a mother church combining 4 tributary affiliated churches.
+The principal companionship constellation has a member of about 200 people, giving it the highest attendance for a Pentecostal church in the city.

-In Main constitute, the entire zones where its consist of 8 zone leaders are presiding as of the assemblage.
-Whereas, including every 2 pastors, 3 cell leaders and corresponding superior as of particular barangays.

-Accordingly, the mass presentation of the church plays are managing one head pastor with senior pastors casting to zone pastors and other contributed members.
-Also, the youth body is implicated by one youth organizer dispersing to every zone youth members which also help in the running of the church services.
+Eight zone leaders preside.
+It has 2 pastors, 3 cell leaders and corresponding superiors.
+Accordingly, the church mass involve one head pastor with senior pastors, casting to zone pastors and other contributing members.
+The youth body has one youth organizer and youth members who help run church services.